-We run brief auditions, lasting just a few minutes, after our regular rehearsals (11:30am–2:00pm on Saturdays for the Youth and Children’s Choirs, and 7:00pm–9:30pm Tuesdays and Thursdays for the adult choir).
+We run brief auditions, lasting just a few minutes, after our regular rehearsals (Saturday mornings for the Youth choir, and Tuesday and Thursday evenings for the adult choir).
 Both choirs normally rehearse at All Saints Anglican Church.

-[NB: The Youth & Children’s choirs rehearsals resume the first week of school each term, while adult choir rehearsals typically resume the Tuesday after Carnival, unless the Carnival season is a long one]
+[NB: The Youth choirs rehearsals resume the first week of school each term, while adult choir rehearsals typically resume the first week in September and the Tuesday after Carnival, unless the Carnival season is a long one]

 What are the auditions like?
 Should I be nervous?

 Not at all!
 These are easy, straightforward auditions simply so we know what your voice sounds like, and whether you’re a soprano, contralto, tenor, or bass.
 Auditions consist of:

 Brief tonal memory exercises, where we play notes that we ask you to sing back

 (optional) You can also sing A SONG of your choice if that suits your fancy! 🙂

 Do I need to be able to read music, or have previous choral singing experience?